Butchered Dogs Consumed by Bronze Age Wolf Warriors in Rites Ceremonies

 The different opinions and views from their fellow respected scientists, didn’t seem to discourage the views of Anthony and Brown.
 According to Anthony who responded to Garwood, both dogs and wolves were linked to war bands and initiation rites at the Russian site but not healing, as some Indo-European groups might have associated them with.
 Interestingly, Michael Witzel, an expert on ancient texts of India and comparative mythology at Harvard University, seems to agree with Anthony and Brown.
 “They identified the first archaeological evidence in support of ancient Indo-European myths about young, warlike ‘wolf-men’ who lived outside of society’s laws,” he says as Science News reports .

 Gray wolves by a stripped animal carcass ( CC BY 2.0 )

 Ultimately, excavation works in a Srubnaya cemetery at the Russian site unearthed bones of two men, two women, an adult of undetermined gender and twenty-two youngsters between the ages of one and seven.
-The researchers suggest that the two male bodies found had clear signs of especially on their knees, ankles and lower backs.
+The researchers suggest that the two male bodies found had clear signs of wear and tear especially on their knees, ankles and lower backs.
 Anthony proposes that the two men were most likely ritual specialists as he told Science News , “These men would have directed initiation ceremonies into war bands,” adding that further exploration at the region will definitely put more evidence “on the table” as possible sources of information.